cjoke/smallapps/README.md

 Small programs that makes my day more fun.

-##Permbin
+##  Permbin

 Before use, you will need paste and copy from pyperclip.

-To install :  pip install pyperclip
+Requirements
+    - pyperclip

 To use :
   just copy some text and execute this program.
   It will give no output.
 But,